DatanoiseTV/AudioOS/README.md

 # rpi4-rt-buildroot
 Buildroot based Raspberry Pi 4 OS with Real Time Kernel

+## Screenshot

+This is how a system looks with running processes by default

+![htop(images/screenshot.jpg?raw=true "htop")

 ## Included Packages
 * Realtime Kernel 4.19
 * NTP for Time Sync